Loader gif

 How do I enter information from Form 1095-C in TaxAct?

-TaxAct’s easy Q&A interview will ask you questions about your coverage, including how many months you had insurance and who was covered under the plan.
+TaxAct’s easy Q&A interview ask you questions about your coverage, including how many months you had insurance and who was covered under the plan.

 Answers to those questions will be on your Form 1095-C. If everyone included on your tax return had coverage for all 12 months of 2020, you simply check a box and are finished!